-ID# Date Requester Questions/Comments Response Responder Date Responded Response Status 5.32 2/26/2020 Anna Swenson are still waiting for those results.
-Members would like the data to see for themselves and not be told that the DCA disagrees with the results because they are from a different contractor than the one DCA wants to use.
-Borings have been taken for the past 7 years.
-Can members please have the soil analysis results from those borings?
-The geotechnical data currently being evaluated consist of summary reports, well drilling reports, and/or soil investigations by DWR (including flood projects), Caltrans, and other state agencies.
+ID# Date Requester Questions/Comments Response Responder Date Responded Response Status 5.32 2/26/2020 Anna Swenson The geotechnical data currently being evaluated consist of summary reports, well drilling reports, and/or soil investigations by DWR (including flood projects), Caltrans, and other state agencies.
 These data files include confidential personal information (e.g., property owner names).
 Due to the confidential nature of these files, most of the individual well logs and soil borings cannot be released.
 Soil boring data was provided for several locations in previous conceptual engineering reports for canal alignments in the eastern and western Delta and a central-Delta tunnel alignment.
 Soil boring data was also summarized in the following reports apart of previous studies: • Draft Phase I Geotechnical Investigation - Geotechnical Data Report - Isolated Conveyance Facility West, 07-12-2010, DWR. • Draft Phase I Geotechnical Investigation - Geotechnical Data Report - Isolated Conveyance Facility East, 07-12-2010, DWR. • Draft Phase II Geotechnical Investigation - Geotechnical Data Report - Pipeline/Tunnel Option, 08-22-2011, DWR.
-Carrie Buckman 3/11/2020 Responded 5.33 2/26/2020 Anna Swenson all the project components along the NOP corridors as well as the alignment suggested by the ITR team?
+3/11/2020 Responded 5.33 2/26/2020 Anna Swenson Can members also have a map with approximate locations of all the project components along the NOP corridors as well as the alignment suggested by the ITR team?
 Locations of potential facilities, at this time, will be presented at the March 11, 2020 SEC meeting.
 DWR will review the options suggested by the ITR to formulate the alternatives to be considered in detail in the EIR.
 Any additional locations or considerations for facilities will be evaluated by the DCA based upon requests from DWR.
 3/11/2020 Responded